spring-projects/spring-boot/.github/ISSUE_TEMPLATE.md

 Bug report

 Please provide details of the problem, including the version of Spring Boot that you are using.
-If possible, please provide a testcase or sample application that reproduces the problem.
+If possible, please provide a test case or sample application that reproduces the problem.
 This makes it much easier for us to diagnose the problem and to verify that we have fixed it.